 advanced studies of the Shannon/Nyquist Sampling Theorem.
 This is

 not download it unless you are already familiar with the theorem and

 like to acquire a deeper understanding!

 This is an expert tool for people interested in audio.

 If you like to test e.g. your headphones,

 AirPlay enabled speakers, or maybe some device you are building your self,

 then this signal generator may be of use.

 Your feedback is important to us.
 Do you have support questions or tips?
-Please email us at
+Please visit the support page, or email us at

 Associated with Appagonia.